 Every three years a JSNA Summary Report is produced.
 The JSNA is produced by Herefordshire Council’s intelligence unit, with contributions from other areas of the council, elected members and partner organisations.

-A summary of the key findings of the latest report can be found in the related documents box.
-The full report will be published here early next year.
+A summary of the key findings of the latest report can be found in the related documents box, together with the previous (2018) summary report.